Your research can change the world

 PMCID: all published articles receive a PMCID

-Product Quality welcomes submissions of the following article types: Conference Brief Paper, Conference Full Paper, Editorial, Letter to the Editor, Methods, Mini Review, Original Research, Protocols, Review, Specialty Grand Challenge and Systematic Review.
+Product Quality welcomes submissions of the following article types: Case Report, Conceptual Analysis, Correction, Data Report, Editorial, Focused Review, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Protocols, Review, Specialty Grand Challenge, Study Protocol and Systematic Review.

 All manuscripts must be submitted directly to the section Product Quality, where they are peer-reviewed by the Associate and Review Editors of the specialty section.